Apportionment (politics): Malapportionment

 Even when electoral districts have similar populations, legislators may draw the boundaries to pursue private agendas; see Gerrymandering.

 Another form of malapportionment is called reactive malapportionment, which can come about in three ways.
 The first is the impact of abstentions, in which a lower turnout in a constituency means fewer votes are needed to win there.
 This can be seen in the UK through the Labour Party's strength in inner city areas where turnout is lowest.
 The second is the impact of minor parties, which works in a similar way; more votes going to smaller parties means fewer votes are needed for the two larger parties.
 This form of malapportionment benefits the largest party in an area where minor parties excel.
 Finally, the instance of a minor party winning a constituency denies victory to one of the two main parties.

 Examples of malapportionment

+Modern bicameral parliaments have often one house representing the population, and a second house representing regions.
+The regional house in most cases has the same number of deputies from every region, and prevents populous regions dominating the rest of the country, introduced with the Swiss diet, later improved and popularized by the US Senate and Connecticut compromise in the USA, a system copied by many other countries parliaments.